tenforwardconsulting/subspace/README.md

 Initialize the project for subspace.
 Creates `config/provision` with all necessary files.

+### `subspace bootstrap <environment>`

+Ensures the $HOME/.ssh directory is present and ensures python is installed.
+Python is required to be installed on the remote server for the `provision` command to work.

 ### `subspace provision <environment>`

 Runs the playbook at `config/provision/<environment.yml>`.